Making The Daniel Project - pt 2

 The film was initially picked-up around 2008 by CEO Tim Sparke of Mercury Media International, a distribution company specialising in documentaries whom Deborah met on several ccasions at film festivals in Toronto, Cannes and the UK.
 When the film was completed around the end of 2010, a formal contract was signed and the distributor began presenting the documentary to international outlets from 2011.

-Around 2015, Mercury Media International went into receivership, owing royalty payments due to a large number of production companies including Studio Scotland Ltd. Distributor Journeyman Pictures took over some of the assets of Mercury Media International and, in keeping with previous contractual agreements, acquired The Daniel Project.
+Around 2015, the CEO of Mercury Media International became terminally ill and the company went into receivership, owing royalty payments to a large number of production companies.
+Journeyman Pictures took over some of the assets of Mercury Media International and, in keeping with previous contractual agreements, acquired The Daniel Project.

 Where Was The Daniel Project Filmed?

-For the first section of shooting, presenter Jeremy Hitchen was filmed in a voice-over booth around 2006 at the studio in Fife.
+For the first section of shooting, presenter Jeremy Hitchen was filmed in the voice-over booth around 2006 at Studio Scotland in the UK.

-All the scenes in Israel were filmed on location by Studio Scotland in 2009 covering Jerusalem and the Negev dessert.
+All the scenes in Israel were filmed on location by Studio Scotland in 2009 covering Jerusalem and the Negev desert.
 Interviews were filmed at various locations in and around those areas mentioned.
+An Israeli official had already spent some time interviewing and getting to know Deborah in London.
+He was pleased with what he learned and opened many doors in that country to gain access to some difficult places and arranged interviews for Deborah with both the PM and President, personally taking the crew to the more challenging areas of the country.

 The Daniel Project is a Religious Film